 Made of smooth pebbles, this is a good beach to get away from the crowds in the relatively busy Sister Bay area.
 People enjoy laying out towels and resting on the beach, and some will swim here as well.
 But, you’ll want some appropriate footwear for swimming and walking the beach.
 This is not one to go barefoot on.

-Schoolhouse Beach, Washington Island
+Schoolhouse Beach on Washington Island

 A geological wonder, Schoolhouse Beach is one of only five beaches in the world comprised entirely by limestone pebbles.
 The stones are worn smooth, but you will probably want some sort of footwear to explore and swim.
 Public restrooms are available here as is a picnic area with grills.